 Second, there are sometimes issues where you are currently employed and your side business may be related to your employer’s work.
 This is a pretty vague area of law but the rule of thumb is that if you are an employee of a company, any related work is owned by the company.
 It’s best to clarify these issues before you begin to work on any side projects (and definitely protect yourself with a clause clarifying this in any contractor work you do for a company or individual).

-Ideally, you want to clarify exactly what is your employer’s intellectual property (either via written agreements or discussion with an attorney), then consider separating your personal intellectual property into an incorporated company to not only protect it, but to keep it for use on other side projects (which adds value to your side company itself).
+Ideally, you want to clarify exactly what is your employer’s intellectual property (either via written agreements or discussion with an attorney), then consider separating your personal intellectual property into an incorporated company to not only protect it but to keep it for use on other side projects (which adds value to your side company itself).

-So, we want to avoid the issues mentioned above, but also we want our company that we create to be 1) inexpensive 2) easy to maintain 3) with the flexibility to add partners or to split off into their own companies (should they “hit it big”).
+So, we want to avoid the issues mentioned above, but also we want the company that we create to be 1) inexpensive 2) easy to maintain 3) with the flexibility to add partners or to split off into their own companies (should they “hit it big”).
 Basically, we want a sort of Holding Company for our ideas and projects that’s easy to maintain yet protects our ideas and limits liability as well.
-Finally, if we maintain this company properly over the years, it will have its own value not only for it being more than just a newly formed company (creditors and others tend not to trust new companies) but this will build up the credit profile of the business, which may increase your ability to take loans and get credit in the company name.
+Finally, if we maintain this company properly over the years, it will have its own value not only for being more than just a newly formed company (creditors and others tend not to trust new companies) but this will build up the credit profile of the business, which may increase your ability to take loans and get credit in the company name.

-The only real business entity that meets all these requirements is the Limited Liability Company or better-known as the “LLC”.
+The only real business entity that meets all these requirements is the Limited Liability Company or better known as the “LLC”.
 It can be very inexpensive to form, taxes are dead simple (and low, in most cases, see below) and maintenance is typically easy plus it’s a very flexible entity: you can add/remove partners and those partners can be other companies, individuals (and even foreign individuals or companies).

 First, know that a US LLC (or Corporation for that matter) does not have to be formed in the state where you live.
-In fact there are the “business-friendly” states of Delaware, Nevada, New Mexico or Wyoming that provide either superior liability protection, superior privacy or both.
+In fact, there are the “business-friendly” states of Delaware, Nevada, New Mexico, or Wyoming that provide either superior liability protection, superior privacy, or both.

 It’s important to note a few issues when choosing a state.
-First, if you form the company outside of the state where you live you may have a few more expenses and requirements.
+First, if you form a company outside of the state where you live you may have a few more expenses and requirements.
 Mostly, you will need to maintain what’s known as a Registered Agent in the state where you form the company.
-This person or company is the state’s main contact point (and in many cases, provides an extra layer of privacy) and will forward official notices, service of process and other notifications to you either via mail or email.
+This person or company is the state’s main contact point (and in many cases, provides an extra layer of privacy) and will forward official notices, service of process, and other notifications to you either via mail or email.
 This typically costs anywhere from $99 to $299 per year.
 Note that we can provide this service in any state for $99/year.

 Second, if you form the company outside of the state where you live (your “home state”) and they can demonstrate you were operating it in your “home state”, they will likely force you to “re-register” the company as what’s called a “foreign company” (not originally formed in that state).
 This process is called a foreign qualification (we can handle that as well) and will subject your company to all the same taxes and fees as if you formed the company in-state in the first place.